wjdenny/wjdenny.github.io/content/@2022forte_second.md

 [[Models help us understand things]]

 > Deborah Chambers and Daniel Reisberg found in their research on the limits of mental visualization, "The skills we have developed for dealing with the external world go beyond those we have for dealing with the internal world."

-- [ ] #task Do Deborah Chambers and Daniel Reisberg have anything to say about memory palaces?

 > In its most practical form, creativity is about connecting ideas together, especially ideas that don't seem to be connected.